tetzank/coat/README.md

 In C++, we can instruct the compiler to generate specialized code at compile-time with the help of template metaprogramming and constant expressions.
 However, constant evaluation is limited as it cannot leverage runtime information.
 JIT compilations lifts this limitation by enabling programs to generate code at runtime.
+This library tries to make JIT compilation as easy as possible.

 More details are explained in a [blog post](https://tetzank.github.io/posts/coat-edsl-for-codegen/).

 ## Example